 Update 2013-07-05: I’ve been told that the built-in RSS support of ReadKit is rather lacking: there are no folders and no OMPL export.
 If these features are important to you, check first if they’ve been fixed before you buy it.
 And then tell me to update this update. :)

 Update 2014-08-04: Against my original claims, I went back to Reeder after the Mac 2.0 has been finally released.
 While ReadKit is really nice, it still has some quirks I can’t really figure out and Reeder is more polished as a whole.
 It’s barely maintained but it’s kept running with occasional updates.

 Reeder for iPhone (free as of version 3.2!) perfectly works with Fever so I don’t really have a reason to experiment.

-iPad: Mr. Reader
+Mr. Reader Fiery Feeds

 As suggested by Andreas: the iPad only Mr. Reader syncs with many services including Fever and looks and works really, really well.
 It’s even better than the iPad version of Reeder I daresay.
 It’s an extremely usable power-tool you should definitely check out!